bazelbuild/proposals/designs/2022-01-21-optional-toolchains.md

 | Positional            | String or Label | The toolchain type to be used.    |
 | `mandatory`           | Boolean         | Whether or not the toolchain type must be found during  toolchain resolution. |

+The `mandatory` argument to `config.toolchain_type` will default to True.

 Other parameters can be added as needed.

+**Note:** Any rule still using the current syntax will have all toolchain types considered to be mandatory.

 #### Sidebar: Why not a dict?